insinuating

 覚え方のコツ Memory Tip

-First remember the verb insinuate, meaning to suggest something indirectly.
-Insinuating describes a smile, tone, look, or remark that carries a hidden suggestion.
-It often feels uncomfortable because it can hint at suspicion, criticism, or a secret meaning without saying it directly.
+First remember the verb `insinuate`, meaning to suggest something indirectly.
+Then `insinuating` describes a smile, tone, or remark that carries that indirect suggestion.
+It often feels more unpleasant than `suggestive`, because it can hint at suspicion or criticism.

 例文